Solar vs Battery-powered GPS Trackers

 All electronic devices (GPS trackers included) require some form of power source to operate.

-Other assets, such as trailers, bins or containers do not have readily available power sources.
+Other assets, such as trailers, containers, and bins do not have readily available power sources.
 For these types of applications, an alternative power source is required.
-Generally, in the tracking industry we see two power sources utilised – Solar and Battery power.
+Generally, in the tracking industry, we see two power sources utilized – Solar and Battery-power.

 Solar Powered Tracking

 The assumption with a solar-powered tracker is that the sun will be able to provide limitless energy for many years.
 The truth is a bit more complicated than this.

 Clearly, for at least half of any given day, there will be no sunlight.
 To provide a constant power source, including at night-time, the solar panel must be used in conjunction with a rechargeable battery – usually Lithium Polymer (LiPo).
 The panel will provide a voltage when sunlight is on it to recharge the battery, which then in turn powers the unit.